This article is part of The Ascender, the Highrise platform for articles and resources.

 Why?

-Although you might tick all the right boxes and manage well, you're still getting overlooked for a promotion.
-You may have put in the time, taken more responsibility, taken on critical projects, and completed them in a timely manner.
+Although there might be absolutely nothing with your performance, e.g., you manage well, you are meeting targets in your current role, etc., you're still getting overlooked for a promotion.
+Moreover, you may have put in the time, taken more responsibility, taken on critical projects, and completed them in a timely manner.

 Even your co-workers have backed you up to move up to a higher rank.
 Moreover, you've presented your case for promotion to your boss.
 But still, you always get overlooked.